The Grand Hilula in the Courtyard of Shuvu Banim with the Esteemed Tzaddik Rabbi

-Until now, we did not want to involve the general public in the disturbing battle that has recently unfolded against the tzaddik, the foundation of the world, the esteemed Rabbi Eliezer Berland shlit"a.
-While entire streets in Jerusalem are closed due to the construction of sukkot, as is customary during the week of the Sukkot festival, specifically the sukkah of Rav Berland shlit"a was not granted permission to be built.
-This bordered on outright persecution, leaving onlookers with nothing to say but to be shocked by the painful reality.
+Until now, we did not want to involve the general public in the repulsive war that has been waged recently against the tzaddik, the foundation of the world, the Gaon and Tzaddik, Rav Eliezer Berland shlit"a.
+While entire streets in Jerusalem are closed due to the construction of sukkot, as is customary during the week of the holiday of Sukkot, it was specifically the sukkah of Rav Eliezer Berland shlit"a that was denied a permit to be built.
+This bordered on outright persecution, leaving all outside observers with nothing to say but to be shocked by the painful reality.

-So, what led us to write about it after all?
-Yesterday, the night of Thursday during the intermediate days of Sukkot, the giant sukkah of Rav Berland and the Shuvu Banim community was finally built in honor of the hilula of the holy light, the tzaddik, the foundation of the world, Rebbe Nachman of Breslov.
-Then, in a swift act of great self-sacrifice, the sukkah was constructed within a few hours, immediately attracting a huge crowd of visitors.
+If so, what led us to write about this after all?
+Yesterday, the night of the fifth day of Chol HaMoed Sukkot, the giant sukkah of Rav Eliezer Berland and the Shuvu Banim community was finally built in honor of the yahrzeit of the Butzina Kadisha, the tzaddik, the foundation of the world, Rebbe Nachman of Breslov.
+Then, when the sukkah was built in a lightning-fast operation of great self-sacrifice within a few hours, a huge crowd of visitors immediately flocked into it.

-Ashkenazim and Sephardim, Litvaks and chassidim, known tzaddikim and rabbis alongside the entire Jewish people, all gathered and came.
-It was then possible to understand why there were so many obstacles and difficulties in building the tzaddik's sukkah, for such an event brings thousands of Jews closer to their Father in Heaven, and the evil inclination simply cannot tolerate it.
+Ashkenazim and Sephardim, Litvaks and Chassidim, tzaddikim and well-known rabbis alongside the entire nation of Israel, all gathered and came to you.
+Then it was also possible to understand why there were so many obstacles and difficulties in building the tzaddik's sukkah; after all, such an event brings thousands of Jews closer to their Father in Heaven, and the yetzer hara simply cannot tolerate it.

-In the presence of the masses, the joy of the yahrzeit of Rebbe Nachman of Breslov was celebrated, while the magnificent orchestra played and various singers took the stage to sing.
-Thousands danced together with the esteemed Rabbi Eliezer Berland shlit"a.
-Hearts beat with emotion and minds connected in a fiery flame to the source of kedushah (holiness) through the power of the songs and holy dances.
+In a massive gathering, the yahrzeit celebration of Rebbe Nachman of Breslov was held.
+While the magnificent orchestra played and various singers took the stage to sing, the thousands danced together with the Gaon and Tzaddik, Rav Eliezer Berland shlit"a.
+Hearts beat with emotion and minds connected with a flame of fire to the source of holiness through the power of the holy melodies and dances.

-The esteemed Rabbi Eliezer Berland shlit"a danced all night on the stage along with the broad public, who came and went from time to time.
-The large crowd danced on the sukkah floor in circles of holiness, while the rest of the public leaped with enthusiasm on the benches.
+The Gaon and Tzaddik, Rav Eliezer Berland shlit"a, danced all night on the stage together with the general public who came up and rotated from time to time.
+The large crowd danced on the floor of the sukkah in holy circles, while the rest of the public jumped with enthusiasm on the bleachers.
 Fortunate is he who merited to participate in this unforgettable event.

 Photo Gallery